simonelnahas/simonelnahas.com/posts/why-clojure.md

 startup.
 His key ideas are: The average startup fails, so **don't be average**.
 Using a different language could be a core differentiator against competitors.
-His second most key idea is the
-**Blub Paradox**.
+Secondly he describes **the Blub Paradox**.
 If Lisp is so great then why doesn't everyone use it?
 It is because programmers can only compare the power of programming languages they know.
 Learning new languages requires changing a habit of thought, which is a very slow process.
 As a result, it will also take a long time before we adopt the most powerful one.

 ### Successful startups using Lisp

 If this language is so powerful and it has existed for so long there must be a lot of great examples of companies who have used it successfully.
-There is and here I have listed a few of them.
+Despite the Blub Paradox there are already great examples and here I have listed a few of them.
 A surprisingly similar story unfolds for each of them.
 Often it is a small startup beating a much larger company in their own game.
 The Lisp startup